the-laurel/chain-proposals/evmos/PrincipleOfIntegrity.md

 1. blockchain transactions of only one nature and in only one direction are decreasing integrity
 2. complementary transactions or transactions in the opposite direction are increasing the integrity
 3. off-chain transactions should also be considered when judging integrity
+4. transparency increases the chance to achieve integrity (but does not guarantee it)

 ## Obvious Applications